 06 • Shading

 While the “free” heat from solar gain may be a hot commodity in Passive House design, it must be managed with good shading to avoid too much heat gain during warm seasons.
 Deciduous trees are great for this, with their bare branches in winter and shade-providing leaves in summer.
 Architectural elements like overhangs can also play a role.
 So too, can window shades and screens, especially ones located at the exterior of the building.

 Thermal Transfer: Shading manages heat gain from the sun, allowing designers to maximize the gain when the building needs it and minimize when it doesn’t.

 Sunlight: Properly designed shading will not impede natural daylighting and can help prevent unwanted glare.

 07 • Orientation + Form

-Building orientation and form are fundamental design decisions that set the stage for how easy or hard it will be for a building to achieve Passive House performance.
+Building orientation and form are fundamental design decisions that set the stage for how easy or difficult it will be for a building to achieve Passive House performance.

-Heat: Typically it’s best to design on an east-west axis that maximizes southern exposure (or northern exposure if you’re in the southern hemisphere) and winter solar heat gain, while shading midday summer sun and minimizing west-facing exposure to afternoon sun.
-Orienting the building in this way will usually reap lots of free energy gains.
+Thermal Transfer: When the site allows, we design the main axis and orientation of the building to optimize solar gains in a way that is appropriate for the climate and building typology of the project.
+The key is to orient the building in a way that will maximize that particular building's energy performance.
 As for building form, the simpler the form, the easier Passive House performance will be to achieve.
-The more zigs and zags in building form, the more potential thermal bridges and the higher the surface area of the building becomes, requiring more and more insulation to counteract the extra heat loss.
+The more zigs and zags, the more potential thermal bridges and the higher the surface area of the building becomes, requiring more and more insulation to counteract the extra thermal transmittance.